galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 >>- If it's not there, you can import it manually from Zenodo as described in the Welcome page text.

 >>
->>- To explore an example, open the toolshed archive by clicking on the name, and select the `rerun` button from the expanded view
+>>- To explore an example, open the generated XML job by clicking on the name, and select the `rerun` button from the expanded view
->>    - The form that generated that tool will appear for you to examine
+>>    - The form that generated that tool will appear for you to examine.
 >>    - Edit the form - add parameters and change the script to suit - and rerun to create an *updated* tool.
 The history has previous versions.
->>    - Change the tool ID to change the tool name.
+>>    - Change the tool ID to change the tool name or the newly generated tool will be installed in place of the old one without warning.
 >>
 >>## To safely shut the appliance down
 >> - If the console was not detached using the --detach/-d flag